 - Provide a declaration of the solvency of the Company for payment of unpaid debts

-- The liquidator shall prepare a report of winding up and call a general meeting of the Company for laying final winding up accounts
+- The liquidator shall prepare a report of winding up and call a general meeting of the Company for lay final winding up accounts

-- If the majority members agree to it, a resolution shall be passed
+- If the majority of members agree to it, a resolution shall be passed

 - A Liquidator shall send a copy of statements to ROC and apply along with the report to the Tribunal

-- Tribunal shall, after considering the facts, pass an order for winding up of the Company
+- The tribunal shall, after considering the facts, pass an order for winding up of the Company

 - ROC sends the notice for publication in the Official Gazette of India.